 About the Artist

-Tessa received a 2012 GAP to help support her as she creates a non-fiction graphic novel about her five months spent working as a cook at McMurdo station in Antarctica.
+In 2012, Tessa received GAP award funding to help support her as she creates a non-fiction graphic novel about her five months spent working as a cook at McMurdo station in Antarctica.
 Traditionally a painter working almost entirely in gouache, she expected to be influenced by the stark landscape and romanticism of the frontier.
 Instead she found herself utterly transfixed by the bizarre community she encountered, and felt both inspired and obligated to document it.

 Information included above was provided by artist at the time of application.